LillyInTheValley25/tutorial-with-react/README.md

 ## Make it your own!

-You can deploy your own version of this svelte app to Deno Deploy immediately.
+You can deploy your own version of this React app to Deno Deploy immediately.
 Just click the button to clone and deploy.

 [![Deploy on Deno](https://deno.com/button)](https://app.deno.com/new?clone=https://github.com/denoland/tutorial-with-react)